jessebmurray/eyetracking/README.md

 (The letter sequence code runs on the letter sequence database.)

 **In case it is useful:** <br/>
-The main Jupyter Notebook where all the data is cleaned and prepared is [par_data_total](https://github.com/jessebmurray/eyetracking/blob/master/par_data_total.ipynb).
+The main Jupyter Notebook where the coordinate and survey data is cleaned and prepared is [par_data_total](https://github.com/jessebmurray/eyetracking/blob/master/par_data_total.ipynb).

 ## Mistakes/edge cases in the data:
 1. Switching to the next word immediately instead of doing a countdown begins with participant 4 (inclusive).